Bug reports developers fix on the first try

 After ngram

-Same bug.
-This time you hit record, trigger the issue, and upload the raw footage to ngram.
-Five minutes later you have a tight 30-second bug report video: dead air cut, smart zooms on each click, callouts labeling the exact steps, and captions explaining the sequence without narration.
+You hit record, trigger the issue, and upload the raw footage to ngram.
+Five minutes later you have a tight thirty-second bug report video — dead air cut, smart zooms on each click, callouts labeling the exact steps, and captions explaining the sequence without narration.
+The developer watches once and reproduces it on the first try.

 Time to reproduce